open-telemetry/opentelemetry-specification/specification/trace/api.md

   - The default status.
 - `Ok`
-  - The operation has been validated by an Application developers or Operator to have completed successfully, or contain
+  - The operation has been validated by an Application developers or Operator to have completed successfully.
 - `Error`
   - The operation contains an error.

 The Span interface MUST provide:

 - An API to set the `Status`.
 This SHOULD be called `SetStatus`.
   This API takes the `StatusCanonicalCode`, and optional `Description`, either as individual parameters or as an immutable object encapsulating them, whichever is most appropriate for the language.

 The status code SHOULD remain unset, except for the following circumstances: